 These are the sausages I used – LOVE Aidells sausages!
 You could use raw pork sausage links if you like – those should take 15-20 minutes to roast whole on the sheet pan.

 When the sausage and peppers have 20 minutes left to roast, start the Parmesan-Garlic Cauliflower Rice.
 Cut 1 small head cauliflower into big hunks then send them through a food processor fitted with the grating disc.
-Alternatively you could hand grate the cauliflower with a box grater, or buy a bag of cauliflower crumbles.
+Alternatively you could hand grate the cauliflower with a box grater, or buy a bag of frozen riced cauliflower.

 Measure out 4 cups of the cauliflower “rice” then save the rest for another use – I only had about 1/4 cup leftover from 1 small head which is perfect to add to soups, meat sauce on spaghetti night, taco meat, hashes, etc.